lambduhh/lambduhh.github.io/_posts/2019-09-25-polyjamoury.md

 more fun.

 Creating this application reminded me of those good old days getting lost in the computer screen.
 My first lines of code were written at that desk while designing my Myspace page.
-Long before "daily mixes" and "Discovery Weekly" playlists, I logged many hours at that desktop, manually picking out and listening to each song and artist to discover new music... tediously categorizing my findings, creating new playlists, and renaming songs.
+Long before "Daily Mixes" and "Discovery Weekly" playlists, I logged many hours at that desktop, manually picking out and listening to each song and artist to discover new music... tediously categorizing my findings, creating new playlists, and renaming songs. l
 Now as an adult, I unfortunately do not have the time to commit hours everyday curating the perfect playlists.
 However, I *have* gained the skills to build a data driven computer program with the ability to manipulate, aggregate and perform actions based on musical data.
 For this project, I used [Spotipy](https://spotipy.readthedocs.io/en/latest/)
 "a lightweight Python library" based on Spotify's RESTful APIs which are available at [Spotify for Developers](https://developer.spotify.com) .